Nauru entry requirements for Japan passport holders

 Dengue feverModerate risk

-Mosquito-borne disease; use repellent and mosquito nets.
+Mosquito-borne disease; use insect repellent and avoid standing water.

 Food and waterborne diseasesModerate risk